-Tranche 1 - has no conditions; Tranche 2 amendment of the Joint Venture agreement to deal with a number of operational and governance matters.
-This condition was met on October 30, 2010 and settlement of Tranche 2 occurred on that date; Tranche 3 if the condition subsequent noted above has been met by March 31, 2012 settlement of the Tranche 3c payment occurs.
+Tranche 2: Amendment of the Joint Venture agreement to deal with a number of operational and the Tranche 3c payment occurs.
 If the condition subsequent has not been met then the shares transfer to the purchaser at no additional cost.
-On completion of Tranche 3c the right of the vendor to appoint a director to the board of North Borneo Gold Sdn Bhd ceases; Tranche 4 - has no conditions.